 R’ Ari Kahn observes,

-2. The toxic water drove the frogs to leave the river and probably die upon the shore.
+The toxic water drove the frogs to leave the river and probably die on the shore.

-5. The Minoan Eruption on the Aegean Isle of Thera (also known as Santorini), caused an apocalyptic rainstorm in Egypt, mixing the hot brimstone with the solid precipitation from high altitudes, thus “fire and hail”.
+The Minoan Eruption on the Aegean Isle of Thera (also known as Santorini) caused an apocalyptic rainstorm in Egypt.
+The hot brimstone mixed with the solid precipitation from high altitudes, thus creating “fire and hail.”
 This may have been described in the Tempest Stele of Pharaoh Ahmose (c.
 1550 BCE) [19].

 One researcher explains,